wimpysworld/nix-config/README.md

   - Includes discrete hardware configurations which leverage the [NixOS Hardware modules](https://github.com/NixOS/nixos-hardware) via [flake.nix].
 - [scripts]: Helper scripts

-The [nixos/_mixins] and [home-manager/_mixins] are a collection of generic configurations that are composited based on the arguments defined in [flake.nix].
+The [nixos/_mixins] and [home-manager/_mixins] are a collection of composited configurations based on the arguments defined in [flake.nix].

 [home-manager]: ./home-manager
 [nixos]: ./nixos